SECTION I: DEFINITIONS

 6.3.
 Merchant hereby grants PAYNETICS a security interest in the funds held by the Company in the Settlement Account and Merchant Reserve Account, and the appropriate officer(s) of the Merchant is/are hereby authorized to execute all documents reasonably required by PAYNETICS to perfect such security interests.

 6.4.
-Upon Acquirer’s discretion the latter is entitled to request from the Merchant provision of additional security such as establishing of special pledge over Merchant’s receivables deriving from the opened Reserve account or a Bank Guarantee in which case the Merchant shall, upon request, procure a bank guarantee in favor of Acquirer by a bank and in a form acceptable to Acquirer and in an amount determined by Acquirer.
+Upon Acquirer’s discretion the latter is entitled to request from the Merchant provision of additional security such as establishing of special pledge over Merchant’s receivables deriving from the the Settlement Account or a Bank Guarantee in which case the Merchant shall, upon request, procure a bank guarantee in favor of Acquirer by a bank and in a form acceptable to Acquirer and in an amount determined by Acquirer.
 Any additional security shall remain in place regardless of any termination of this Agreement for as long as there are residual or contingent liabilities of the Merchant to Acquirer.
 In case Merchant refuses to provide such additional security as requested by the Acquirer, the latter shall be entitled to terminate the Agreement with immediate effect according to Section XIII herein below.

 6.5.
 The Securities under 6.3. shall remain in place regardless of any termination of this Agreement for as long as there are residual or contingent liabilities of the Merchant to PAYNETICS.